Petit Pain might have one of the scariest queues in Singapore, but are the croissants worth it?

 A shining example of craftsmanship.
 Simple and elegant, but the aroma of butter was already enough to make me lightly quiver.
-Maybe not my favourite croissant in Singapore (that goes to Baker’s Bench) but this was a gorgeous specimen.
+Maybe not my favourite croissant in Singapore (that goes to Baker’s Bench) but Petit Pain created a gorgeous specimen.

 Escargots, Drown your woes

-The croissant is their signature but this orange and chocolate escargot ($3.80) was my favourite from their pastry line-up.
+The croissant is their signature but this Orange and Chocolate Escargot ($3.80) was my favourite from Petit Pain’s pastry line-up.
 The mild chocolate richness and the vivid citrus tartness was quite the sweet marriage.
 Sweet but still nuanced, and not at all cloying.

 The candied orange was the difference maker with that spirited perfume and the commentary tender bite.
 Extremely bright in profile, this is a pastry that will put a smile on your face.